solderq35/312-midterm/README.md

 - Type `cd` to return to root directory

-- Type `exit` to sign out of root user.
+- Type `exit` to sign out of root user

 - Type `whoami` - it should say `ec2-user`